Silver (90210): Season 1

 Silver, who is going simply by her last name, is introduced during the pilot and quickly becomes good friends with Annie Wilson, and develops a romantic interest in Annie's adopted brother Dixon Wilson, which quickly blossoms into a relationship.
 Before the first season, Silver warns Annie not to trust Naomi Clark, informing her that they were once best friends.
 Silver tells Annie that during their friendship, Silver confided in Naomi about her father's affair, but that Naomi caused it to become public knowledge; this resulted in Silver's mother relapsing.
 During the series, Silver celebrates her half-birthday because her mother always seems to mess up her real birthday.
 In "By Accident", Dixon dumps Silver after taking advice from his mother, but later in 'Help Me, Rhonda' they get back together after Silver finally admits that she is in love with him.
 On Valentine's Day, Dixon and Silver lose their virginity to one another.
 It has been clear from the start of the season that Silver has a slightly manic personality, but in "Life's a Drag", she becomes more unbalanced.
 She visits Dixon at the Peach Pit, where they end up having sex.
 Silver secretly tapes it and then shows the tape to an entire theater, causing Dixon to break up with her.
-She ends up breaking into Ryan Matthews' house, claiming that he destroyed her relationship with Dixon, and threatening him with a bottle of wine unless he fixes everything.
+She ends up breaking into Ryan Matthews's house, claiming that he destroyed her relationship with Dixon, and threatening him with a bottle of wine unless he fixes everything.
 Silver then attempts to run away to Kansas, stating repeatedly that going there would help her solve her problems with Dixon.
 At the station, a stranger notices her erratic behavior, and after she falls asleep, borrows her phone and calls someone to come get her.
 Dixon and his mother and father find her on the train tracks.
 Dixon remembers his birth mother, who had bipolar disorder, displayed the same symptoms, and realizes that Silver suffers from it also.
 Dixon calms Silver down and they take her to the hospital.
 Soon, Silver finds it unbearable to go back to West Beverly High due to the gossip surrounding her recent behavior, and decides to move to St. Claire's School.
 She initially tries to make a fresh start, but another girl recognizes her and wants her to be honest with the other students, going so far as doing a hunger strike until Silver sends the video to everyone.
 Silver then reprimands her because she's now considered a slut by everyone else.
 After Dixon gets a large number of students to vote for her as a write-in, Silver is awarded the West Bev "prom queen" at that year's prom, but admits that she's not prom material, which creates distance between her and Dixon.
 Later at Naomi's after party, whilst swimming, Dixon and Ethan end up confronting one another, which leads to Ethan Ward admitting that he likes her.
 Silver later runs into Ethan and asks him about his statement, she tells him that they are just friends, to which Ethan responds by kissing her and telling her that he doesn't think that they're just friends and that he doesn't want them to be just friends.